 There are hundreds of acres to explore at Monticello.
 You can walk along Mulberry Row and learn about the enslaved people who lived and labored on the plantation.
 You can also explore the flower and vegetable gardens and take a scenic hike on the Saunders-Monticello Trail, which begins at the bottom of Route 53 and extends all the way up to Jefferson’s home.

-There are two outdoor stations where you can meet Thomas Jefferson or ask staff questions about slavery at Monticello.
+There are four outdoor stations where you can meet Thomas Jefferson, learn slavery or the gardens at Monticello.

 - Slavery at Monticello (Kitchen Yard)